SAP-samples/teched2022-IN261/exercises/ex5/README.md

 ![Pic 20](/./images/IN261-ex5-20.png)

-## Exercise 5.3 Consume events via a topic
+## Exercise 5.3 Consume events via a topic on your third broker

 After completing these steps you will have consumed events via a topic from the third broker in the Event Mesh.
 You will use the Try Me ! feature of Advanced Event Mesh for this.